Sony Xperia Z review

 What makes a good smartphone?
 It’s more than just ticking all the boxes where specs are concerned.
 It’s not just a couple of striking innovations.

-Sony’s latest is its biggest push yet to join the ranks of top-tier smartphones like the iPhone 5, LG Nexus 4 and Samsung Galaxy S3.
+Sony’s latest is its biggest push yet to join the ranks of top-tier smartphones like the iPhone 5, LG Nexus 4 and Samsung Galaxy S4.
 It’s also the biggest phone the company has made.
 So how does it stack up?

 Sony Xperia Z: Size and build

 It’s helped by the fact that the excellent build quality makes it feel good in the hand – shatterproof glass front and back, plastic edging and a solid finish.
+The dimensions are not small, however, at 139 x 71 x 7.9 mm, and it’s bigger than the Samsung Galaxy S4 in height and width, matching its depth.
+It’s also 16g heavier than the S4.

 This level of precision and subtle marking epitomises the phone.
 It’s a satisfying experience handling the handset (and that’s before we’ve even turned it on).